How M. Scott Peck Guided Millions but Lost Himself on the Road Less Traveled

 Peck’s The Road Less Traveled had more than 10 million “boomer” readers.
 The book spent more than a decade on the New York Times Best Seller List, longer than any other book by a living author in that category.
 On the 10th anniversary of Peck’s death, this candid biography of the boomer guru is an intriguing recap both of the times and the man.

-Download the free study guide for book clubs and workshops at Capparoe Books.
+Free study guide for book clubs and workshops available here (pdf, 339KB)

 Read the introduction